Best iPad for Reading iMore 2021

-- Pricey compared to iPad (2018)
+- Pricey compared to the iPad (2020)

-Runner-Up: iPad mini (2019)
+Smaller Alternative: iPad mini (2019)

-- Easier to carry than other models
+- It's easier to carry than other models

 - Storage up to 256GB

-- Pricey for its size
+- Unfortunately, pricey for its size

-Best Premium: 11-inch iPad Pro
+Best Premium: 11-inch iPad Pro (2020)

-Like the third-generation iPad Air, the display on the 2018 iPad Pro includes a fingerprint-resistant oleophobic coating that's fully laminated plus an anti-reflective coating.
+Like the third-generation iPad Air, the display on the 2020 iPad Pro includes a fingerprint-resistant oleophobic coating that's fully laminated plus an anti-reflective coating.
 Finally, the built-in ProMotion allows for a smoother on-screen experience, which could come in handy for readers of e-comics other graphic novels.